Skip to main content

 Sample answer: GitHub Issues

-Question 7/7 — Is there a channel prepared to receive external license/vulnerability inquiries?
+Question 7/7 — Do you have a channel in place to receive external license/vulnerability inquiries?

 output/process/inquiry-response.mdAlwaysProcedure for responding to external license/security inquiries